-- (2) The authority shall approve a capital expenditure only if it is in conformity with standards, criteria, and plans developed by the authority to accomplish one or more of the following: - (a) fill unmet needs; - 6 (b) eliminate duplicative, inappropriate, or unnecessary services by regionalizing services in appropriate facilities; - (c) encourage the expansion of those facilities that have superior records of consumer satisfaction and operating efficiency; - (d) convert to nonacute care uses general acute care hospitals of less than 150 licensed beds within standard metropolitan statistical areas; - (e) ensure that health care facilities are accessible to all parts of the community, including the disabled and populations with special medical needs; - (f) promote joint, cooperative, or shared health care resources; - (g) ensure the development of new technologies in appropriate facilities; and - (h) meet the special needs of rural hospitals. - (3) (a) The authority shall establish procedures for the review of capital expenditures. - (b) The procedures may provide that all capital expenditures in a particular region or for one or more particular purposes submitted over a period of time of up to 1 year may be reviewed together at the same hearing. - (4) Notwithstanding the provisions of subsection (2), the authority may approve capital expenditures for either of the following reasons: - (a) if necessary to meet parking, seismic safety, fire safety, physical accessibility for the disabled, energy or water conservation, or other public health and safety requirements of federal, state, or local government; or - (b) if necessary to replace a physical plant and equipment damaged or destroyed by fire, earthquake, or other natural disaster. - (5) Notwithstanding any other provision of law, the authority may approve the temporary or permanent conversion of general acute care beds to skilled nursing beds or the addition of skilled nursing beds to any general acute care hospital.
+- (b) eliminate duplicative, inappropriate, or unnecessary services by regionalizing services in appropriate facilities; - (c) encourage the expansion of those facilities that have superior records of consumer satisfaction and operating efficiency; - (d) convert to nonacute care uses general acute care hospitals of less than 150 licensed beds within standard metropolitan statistical areas; - (e) ensure that health care facilities are accessible to all parts of the community, including the disabled and populations with special medical needs; - (f) promote joint, cooperative, or shared health care resources; - (g) ensure the development of new technologies in appropriate facilities; and - (h) meet the special needs of rural hospitals. - (3) (a) The department shall establish procedures for the review of capital expenditures. - (b) The procedures may provide that all capital expenditures in a particular region or for one or more particular purposes submitted over a period of time of up to 1 year may be reviewed together at the same hearing. - (4) Notwithstanding the provisions of subsection (2), the department may approve capital expenditures for either of the following reasons: - (a) if necessary to meet parking, seismic safety, fire safety, physical accessibility for the disabled, energy or water conservation, or other public health and safety requirements of federal, state, or local government; or - (b) if necessary to replace a physical plant and equipment damaged or destroyed by fire, earthquake, or other natural disaster. - (5) Notwithstanding any other provision of law, the department may approve the temporary or permanent conversion of general acute care beds to skilled nursing beds or the addition of skilled nursing beds to any general acute care hospital.

-1 NEW SECTION.
-Secti on 48.
+NEW SECTION.
+Section 48.
 Capital allocation.
-(1) Once a capital expenditure request h as been 2 approved by the authority, it may be funded.
+(1) Once a capital expenditure request has been approved by the department, it may be funded.